solid-contrib/information/weekly-updates/next.md

 ### [Data Browser Project](https://github.com/orgs/solid/projects/4)
 *

+[Solid projects](https://github.com/orgs/solid/projects) are activities happening on the Solid GitHub other than panels.

 ## Tasks
 If you are keen to get started but are not sure where, check out the [list of tasks](https://github.com/solid/information/blob/master/tasks.md).
 If you need help on something specific or know of something that would be useful to do make sure it's listed by [submitting a pull request](https://github.com/solid/information/blob/master/tasks.md)

 Until next week!

 [Mitzi László](https://github.com/Mitzi-Laszlo)

+## About This Week on Solid

+This is a weekly summary of Solid progress.

+Want something mentioned?
+Contact the Solid Manager at info@solidproject.org or [send a pull request](https://github.com/solid/information/edit/master/weekly-updates/next.md).
+Want to get involved?
+[Contributions are welcome](https://github.com/solid/information#develop).

+This Week in Solid is openly developed [on GitHub](./next.md).
+If you find any errors in this week's issue please [submit a pull request](https://github.com/solid/information/pulls).

+## About Solid

+[Solid](https://solid.github.io/information/) is a standard that describes how to build data storage and applications in such a way that users can conveniently switch between data storage providers and application providers and take the data generated along.

+If you have a suggestion on how to improve this description you may be interested in [joining the Explaining the Vision panel](https://github.com/solid/process/blob/master/panels.md#explaining-the-vision-panel) who are working on describing [Solid in a Nutshell](https://github.com/solid/Explaining-the-Vision-Panel).